 If any of these conditions are not met, the commercial certificate should be used.
 Animals travelling to exhibitions and fairs would be considered a "non-commercial movement" as long as they are not for sale on-site.

-Note 1: A step-by-step instructional document on filling out the new veterinary health certificates can be obtained from your local Animal Health Office, and is highly recommended.
+Note 1: A step-by-step instructional document (annotated certificate) on filling out the new veterinary health certificates can be obtained from your local Animal Health Office, and is highly recommended.